 5. Is this the biggest surprise?
 Powdery mildew is not always white and powdery.
 Leveillula taurica, the tomato/artichoke fungi, creates yellow patches on leaves, not a spread of white dust.

 As Tricia showed in our video about powdery mildew, there are several organic weapons to combat powdery mildew.
 Prevention is the best path and, as Tricia says, if you know powdery mildew is a problem in your garden, choose resistant varieties of your favorite vegetables and fruits.

 Serenade Biofungicide is a good preventive spray with a broad spectrum biofungicide that controls or suppresses powdery mildew and many other plant diseases.

 Sulfur sprays, like Safer Garden Fungicide, are a classic organic gardening measure to use at the first sign of powdery mildew.

 If you’re reading this after powdery mildew has already taken a firm hold, go straight for the hose.
 See if a good water bath will wash off all traces of the fungus.
 If it does not, turn to the horticultural oils.
-All the oils, whether a paraffinic oil like Saf-T-Side, a sesame and fish oil such as Organocide, or a neem oil like Green Light Concentrate suffocate the fungi and prevent more spores from adhering to the plants.
+All the oils, whether a paraffinic oil, or a sesame and fish oil such as Organocide, suffocate the fungi and prevent more spores from adhering to the plants.
 The oils can be used for prevention as well.